donkirkby/live-py-plugin/html/tutorials/README.md

     `[[1]](#footnote1)`.
 Then you could put its mate at the bottom:
     `[[1]](#footnote1ref)`.

-New pages can be converted from reStructured text using the `convert_lesson.py` script.
-Here are the lessons under construction:
+New pages can be converted from reStructured text using the `convert_tutorial.py` script.
+Here are the tutorials under construction:

 * Control Flow [source][controlflow.md].